google/megalista/README.md

 ### Deploying Pipeline
 To deploy the full Megalista pipeline, use the following command from the root folder:
 `./terraform_deploy.sh`
-The script will required some parameters, between them:
+The script will require some parameters, between them:
 - Auxliary bigquery dataset for Megalista operations to create
   - This dataset will be used for storing operational data and will be created by Terraform
 - Google Cloud Storage Bucket to create
-  - This Cloud Storage Bucket will be used to store Megalista compiled binary, metadata and temp files and will be created by Terraform.
+  - This Cloud Storage Bucket will be used to store Megalista compiled binary, metadata, and temp files and will be created by Terraform.
 - *Setup Firestore collection*, *URL for JSON configuration* and *Setup Sheet Id*
   - Only one of these three should be filled and the other should be left black accordingly to the chosen configuration method.